Vets-Who-Code/course-development-guide/README.md

 - **Evaluation:** Learner completes the lesson by submitting the Keycode in the end-of-lesson quiz.

 ## Evaluate the Learners Performance
 Testing is a natural part of learning.
-It helps the learner and teacher either confirm whether or not the learner met the learning objective or identify if the learner needs help.
+It helps the learner and teacher either confirm if the learner met the learning objective or identify if the learner needs help.

 Testing shouldn't just be a multiple-choice quiz at the end of each lesson.
 In the example we've created above, finding the key in a capture the flag style exercise is a great way to ensure the learner meets all the lesson objectives while also providing a fun way of exploring and mastering their new skills.